wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes running in clouds has <strong>many moving parts</strong> that must be intricately configured and tuned to keep them reliable and secure.

-Kubernetes was suppose to improve corporate agility and faster time to market.
+Kubernetes was supposed to improve corporate agility and faster time to market.

 However, most tutorials and courses are written to merely <strong>introduce individuals</strong> to learn Kubernetes basics rather than enabling a team to work together.